Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Result

 For $A_{\rm V}$ in the top-right panel, clumps show large scatter and typically exhibit higher attenuation, with values up to 4 mag larger than the corresponding system-integrated values.
 In contrast, diffuse components lie systematically below the one-to-one line, with attenuation up to 0.7 mag lower than the system values.
 UV slopes in the bottom-left panel show similar trends: clumps have redder slopes with $\beta_{\rm UV, clump}-\beta_{\rm UV, sys}$ up to $\sim 1$, while diffuse components have slopes similar to the system-integrated values.
-Recent JWST observations have begun to provide spatially resolved $\beta_{\rm UV}$ measurements using NIRCam photometry \citep[e.g.,][]{Sugahara:2025} and NIRSpec IFU spectroscopy \citep[e.g.,][]{Marconcini:2024, Komarova:2025}.
-For example, \citet{Fisher:2025} and \citet{Komarova:2025} reported system-integrated and clump-resolved $\beta_{\rm UV}$ values for 12 REBELS-IFU sample galaxies.
+Recent JWST observations have begun to provide spatially resolved $\beta_{\rm UV}$ measurements using NIRCam photometry \citep[e.g.,][]{Sugahara:2025} and NIRSpec IFU spectroscopy \citep[e.g.,][]{Marconcini:2024, Komarova:2026}.
+For example, \citet{Fisher:2025} and \citet{Komarova:2026} reported system-integrated and clump-resolved $\beta_{\rm UV}$ values for 12 REBELS-IFU sample galaxies.
 From their measurements, we calculate clump-system differences of $\beta_{\rm UV, clump}-\beta_{\rm UV, sys} \simeq 0.2$ (up to 0.6; blue plots in the bottom-left panel of Figure \ref{fig:dust_properties_statistical}), consistent with our simulation results.

 For IRX in the bottom-right panel, clumps also exhibit large scatter and systematically show larger IRX values than the system-integrated values, with offsets up to $\sim 2$ dex.
 In contrast, diffuse components always have smaller IRX than the system values, with offsets up to $\sim 0.5$ dex.
 These distinct IRX distributions will be discussed in terms of the IRX--$\Delta \beta$ relation in Section \ref{subsec:toy_model}.
-The mean values of these dust properties for each component are summarized in Table \ref{table:statistical_dust_properties}.
+The median values of these dust observables for each component are summarized in Table \ref{table:statistical_dust_properties}.

-The large scatter and systematic offsets in dust properties between different components suggest that commonly used system-integrated measurements may not adequately represent the dust properties of individual star-forming regions.
+The large scatter and systematic offsets in dust observables between different components suggest that commonly used system-integrated measurements may not adequately represent the dust observables of individual star-forming regions.
 These component-level variations have important implications for interpreting spatially resolved observations and for understanding the physical mechanisms governing dust attenuation and emission, which we explore in the following sections.